leshow/blog/content/post/rust_for_java_devs.md

 }
 ```

 Heap allocated values have a defined beginning and end too.
+There is a starting and ending scope for `a` when it will be created and destroyed.
 I find it helpful to think about what the value actually _looks_ like that's in `a`.
 In the first example it was a struct with a single `usize` in it, but here the value on the stack is a pointer to some memory on the heap.

-There's another use for `Box`; we can create something close to Java's objects and a form of dynamic dispatch.
+Another use for `Box` is dynamic dispatch.
+With this we can get something like Java's objects,

 ```rust
 trait Foo {}